amd/ZenDNN-pytorch-plugin/CONTRIBUTING.md

 }
 ```
 ## 3.2.
-Declaration in ZenDNNOps.hpp
+Declaration in ZenTorchOps.hpp
-The corresponding C++ function protoype must also be added in the file ZenDNN_PyTorch_Plugin/src/cpu/cpp/ZenDNNOps.hpp.
-This must be the ZenDNNTorch namespace.
+The corresponding C++ function protoype must also be added in the file ZenDNN_PyTorch_Plugin/src/cpu/cpp/ZenTorchOps.hpp.
+This must be the zentorch namespace.
 ```cpp
   return_type zendnn_op_impl(const at::Tensor &tensor_parameter,
                              const bool &boolean_parameter,